TimZim-NIST/csms_workingdata/README.md

 ## Background
 NIST has constructed a testbed to measure the performance impact induced by cybersecurity technologies on Industrial Control Systems (ICS).
 The testbed allows researchers to emulate real-world industrial manufacturing processes and their control systems without the need to replicate an entire factory environment or its machinery.

-<u>Figure 1.</u> View of the workcell with the two robotic arms, four simulated machining stations, and queue.
+__Figure 1.__ View of the workcell with the two robotic arms, four simulated machining stations, and queue.
 ![_robots]

 The focus of this repository is the Robotic Enclave of the testbed, which is comprised of two robotic arms that emulate a material handling application, known as “machine tending.”
 Robotic machine tending uses robots to interact with the machinery, performing operations a human operator would normally perform (e.g., the loading and unloading of parts, opening and closing of machine doors, activating operator control panel buttons).
 In the enclave, parts are transported collaboratively through simulated sequential machining operations, known as “stations.”
 The enclave was designed and constructed to be reconfigurable, allowing numerous types of operational methodologies, network topologies, and industrial networking protocols to be investigated \[[NISTIR 8177][_IR8177]\].

-<u>Figure 2.</u> Network diagram of the collaborative robotics system.
+__Figure 2.__ Network diagram of the collaborative robotics system.
 ![_netdiag]

 ## Measurements